-As there is a "likely to adversely affect" determination for some of these federally-listed species, a BA has been prepared for the project, which evaluates potential impacts, provides impact determinations, and includes results of all surveys completed for the listed species.
-This draft BA is provided in Attachment F and has been informally reviewed by USFWS.
-Prior to the Final EIS, the final BA would be provided to the USFWS for review and concurrence along with a request for formal consultation.
-The USFWS would issue a BO after review of the BA that would document their decision of the impacts on federally-listed species.
-Section 7 consultation would continue upon selection of the Preferred Alternative.
-Avoidance and mitigation measures would be determined upon completion of Section 7 consultation.
+As there is a "likely to adversely affect" determination for some of these federally-listed species, a BA was prepared for the project, which evaluates potential impacts, provides impact determinations, and includes results of all surveys completed for the listed species.
+This final BA was submitted to USFWS for review and concurrence along with a request for formal consultation.
+After review of the BA, the USFWS issued a concurrence letter that documents their decision of the impacts on federally-listed species and concluded the Section 7 process at this time.
+Consultation with USFWS would be re-initiated at final design and additional avoidance and mitigation measures would be determined at that time.
+The final BA and USFWS concurrence letter are provided in Attachment F.

-Effects determinations presented in the draft BA (Attachment F) are based on the current plan for the Black River to be completely spanned.
+Effects determinations presented in the BA and USFWS concurrence letter (Attachment F) are based on the current plan for the Black River to be completely spanned.
 However, there is no current funding for this project and if the plan to avoid in-channel work changes as the project moves to final design and construction, then consultation with USFWS would be re-initiated.